diksha1159/Beginner-Friendly-Python-Projects/README.md

 # Beginner-Friendly-Python-Projects
-In this Repo i will be sharing some beginner friendly python projects.
+In this Repository I will be sharing some Beginner friendly Python Projects.